Table of Contents

 This box should be only filled out when filing Copy A and when the annual statement (Copy B of the form) is sent to the recipient.
 See Statement to Recipient, earlier.

 Enter the unique identification number code.
 Enter “A” for account number, “C” for CUSIP number, and “O” if the unique identification number is not an account number or a CUSIP number, such as a self-provided identification number.
-If you checked the first box under Form 1097-BTC issuer, enter “C”.
+If you checked the first box under Form 1097-BTC issuer, and a CUSIP number is assigned to the bond(s), enter “C”.
+If no CUSIP number is assigned to the bond(s) and you checked the first box under Form 1097-BTC issuer, use the account number as the unique identifier and enter “A”, or “O” if you are using any other unique identifying number.
+See Box 2b.
+Unique Identifier, next.

 The unique identification number is assigned by the Form 1097-BTC issuer and is limited to 39 alphanumeric characters.
-It can be the account number, CUSIP number, or any other self-provided identification number.
+It can be the account number, CUSIP number, or any other unique identification number by which you track the bond transactions.

 Enter code “101” for clean renewable energy bonds issued under section 54.
 Enter code “199” for all other bonds.

-Enter the amount of credit allowed for each month during the calendar year.
+Enter the amount of credit allowed for each month during the calendar year, calculated by using steps 1 and 2, following.

-For new clean renewable energy bonds issued under section 54C and qualified energy conservation bonds, report the credit amount after the 70% limit has been applied.
+For new clean renewable energy bonds issued under section 54C and qualified energy conservation bonds issued under section 54D, report the credit amount after the 70% limit has been applied.

 |More Online Instructions|